equalframework/equal-doc/docs/advanced/external-libraries.md

-## Use eQual with external libs

-### How to integrate external libraries ?
+## Using external libraries with eQual

-eQual natively support the [PSR-4 standard](https://www.php-fig.org/psr/psr-4/)
+eQual supports the [PSR-4 standard](https://www.php-fig.org/psr/psr-4/) for autoloading.

-You can use composer to add to the `/vendor` folder located in the root folder of eQual installation.
+[Composer](https://getcomposer.org/) can be used to add dependencies inside the `/vendor` folder located in the root folder of eQual installation.

 Libraries that follow the PSR-4 standard can be loaded with a simple `use` statement.
 For libraries that do not provide such support, simply use 'require' or 'include' as stated in the documentation of the library.